Soft graviton exchange and the information paradox: Discussion and conclusions

 \paragraph{Fuzzballs} A traditional black hole has been called by Mathur as an `information-free' one, and small corrections have been claimed to be insufficient to restore unitarity \cite{Mathur:2009hf}.
 Instead, new fuzzy structure is introduced, and an exponentially large number of such structures are claimed to explain the degeneracy of states.
 Our calculation shows that the Schwarzschild horizon is not information free in that it hosts soft gravitons.
-Furthermore, again in line with expectation, a perturbative order-by-order analysis is insufficient for unitarity and a complete resummation in $\gamma \sim M_{Pl}/M_{BH}$ is necessary.
 Although the fuzzball line of thought may question if a classical horizon forms at all \cite{Kraus:2015zda}, it needs to be reconciled with the expectation that apparent horizons do dynamically form \cite{An:2017wbq}.
 It is clear, in either case, that our calculation and the fuzzball proposal would yield different gravitational wave echoes leaking out of the classical Regge-Wheeler potential.
 The present calculation has no free parameters and may provide for disambiguation \cite{Betzios:2020}.
-Finally, it is worthwhile to note that nearly every precise statement made about fuzzballs has been in the context of supersymmetric, extremal, or near extremal black holes inspired from string theory.
+Finally, it is worthwhile to note that precise statements made about fuzzballs have often been in the context of supersymmetric, extremal, or near extremal black holes inspired from string theory.
 In the present article, we make no assumptions about a putative ultraviolet completion.

 \paragraph{Soft but strong corrections} Giddings has suggested that the resolution of the information paradox will require `soft but strong' corrections to the traditional Hawking calculation; see \cite{Giddings:2017mym} and references therein.
-Our calculation validates this expectation and specifies what needs to be soft and what needs to be strong.
-The exchanged virtual gravitons near the horizon are soft.
-A weak correction in perturbation theory in $\gamma$ is insufficient and a re-summation is warranted.
+In our calculation, the exchanged virtual gravitons near the horizon are soft.

 \paragraph{`Holographic' null infinity} Another recent proposal for the resolution of the information paradox is that the information can always be recovered from an infinitesimal neighbourhood of the past boundary of future null infinity \cite{Laddha:2020kvp, Chowdhury:2020hse}.
-If we interpret this proposal as the statement that `information is always present outside the horizon', as has been advocated, this is consistent with the calculation in the present article.
+However, this proposal refers to the information present in a Cauchy slice at a specific instant in time and how this is retrievable from the boundary of the said slice.
+This is insufficient to draw conclusions about information preservation between Cauchy slices at different time slices, namely the S-matrix.

 \paragraph{Planckian remnants} Given that a unitary scattering matrix can be achieved with impact parameters $b\gg L_{Pl}$, the present calculation leads us to expect that one need not rely on the details of Planckian physics for the information problem.